(Updated Dec. 7, 2024)

 One of the most exclusive Cardinals clubs is the one in which membership requires a World Series Most Valuable Player Award.

-Only four Cardinals have earned the honor: Bob Gibson (twice), Darrell Porter, David Eckstein and David Freese.
+Four Cardinals have earned the honor: Bob Gibson (twice), Darrell Porter, David Eckstein and David Freese.

 Because a World Series most valuable player first was named in 1955 (Dodgers pitcher Johnny Podres), that left out Cardinals candidates from St. Louis’ World Series championship teams of 1926, 1931, 1934, 1942, 1944 and 1946.

-Gibson is one of three players to twice be awarded a World Series MVP.
-The others: Sandy Koufax (1963 and 1965) and Reggie Jackson (1973 and 1977).
+Gibson is one of four players to twice be awarded a World Series MVP.
+The others: Sandy Koufax (1963 and 1965), Reggie Jackson (1973 and 1977) and Corey Seager (2020 and 2023).

 In chronological order, a look at the Cardinals’ World Series MVP Award winners: